C# Eval Expression How to use LINQ with Dynamic Expression

 Immediate MinDynamic The LINQ MinDynamic returns the minimum value in a sequence.
 You can use a dynamic string expression to select a specific column.

-Immediate SelectToListDynamic The LINQ SelectDynamic projects each element of a sequence into a new form and create a List from it.
-You can use a dynamic string expression to select a specific column.
+Immediate SelectToListDynamic The LINQ SelectToListDynamic projects each element of a sequence into a new form and create a List from it.
+You can use a dynamic string expression to select a specific column

-Immediate SelectManyToListDynamic The LINQ SelectManyDynamic projects each element of a sequence to an IEnumerable and flattens the resulting sequences into one sequence, and creates a List from it.
+Immediate SelectManyToListDynamic The LINQ SelectManyToListDynamic projects each element of a sequence to an IEnumerable, and flattens the resulting sequences into one sequence and creates a List from it.
 You can use a dynamic string expression to select a specific column.

 Immediate SingleDynamic The LINQ SingleDynamic returns a single, specific element of a sequence.
 You can use a dynamic string expression to filter elements that satisfy the condition.